2024 Pacific typhoon season

+The 2024 Pacific typhoon season was a deadly and destructive season that became the deadliest since 2013.
+It was a below-average season in terms of accumulated cyclone energy (ACE) but was slightly above average in the number of named storms, typhoons, and super typhoons, ending a four-year streak of below-average seasons that began in 2020.
+The season was also the fifth-latest Pacific typhoon season and the first to start that late since 2020.
+Moreover, this season saw an unusually active November, with the month experiencing four simultaneously active typhoons since 2019 and featuring the most retired names in a single season—nine.
+Additionally, the Philippines also saw multiple consecutive typhoons making direct landfalls since 2006, with some at higher intensities.

-The 2024 Pacific typhoon season was the fifth-latest starting Pacific typhoon season on record.
-It was average in terms of activity, and ended a four year streak of below average seasons that started in 2020.
-It was also the deadliest season since 2013, and became the fourth-costliest Pacific typhoon season on record, mostly due to Typhoon Yagi.
-This season saw an unusually active November, with the month seeing four simultaneously active typhoons.
-The season ran throughout 2024, though most tropical cyclones typically develop between May and November.
-The season's first named storm, Ewiniar, developed on May 25, and eventually intensified into the first typhoon of the season, while the last named storm, Pabuk, dissipated on December 25.
-This season was an event in the annual cycle of tropical cyclone formation in the western Pacific Ocean, and it featured the most retired names in a single season—nine.
+Of the 26 named tropical storms, 13 became typhoons and 6 of them reached super typhoon status.
+The season ran throughout the year, though most tropical cyclones typically develop between May and November.
+The season's first named storm, Ewiniar, developed on May 25 and eventually intensified into the first typhoon of the season, while the last named storm, Pabuk, dissipated on December 25.
+Furthermore, Yagi became the season’s first super typhoon on September 5 before it devastated Hainan and in Vietnam on September 7, becoming one of the strongest typhoons in 70 years to strike Vietnam according to the country’s government.

 The scope of this article is limited to the Pacific Ocean to the north of the equator between 100°E and 180th meridian.
 Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones which can often result in a cyclone having two names.
 The Japan Meteorological Agency (JMA) will name a tropical cyclone if it has 10-minute sustained wind speeds of at least 65 km/h anywhere in the basin.
-The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which move into or form as a tropical depression in the Philippine Area of Responsibility (PAR), located between 135°E and 115°E and between 5°N–25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which move into or form as a tropical depression in the Philippine Area of Responsibility (PAR), located between 135°E and 115°E and between 5°N and 25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) (Note: A super typhoon is an unofficial category used by the Joint Typhoon Warning Center (JTWC) for a typhoon with winds of at least 240 km/h.) are given a number with a "W" suffix; W meaning west, a reference to the western Pacific region.